 A Health and Safety Guide for Our Guests

 As the Covid-19 pandemic has entered a new phase of being endemic, we’re sharing recommendations to make your trip to Alaska as seamless as possible.
 Although we do not anticipate any significant changes to the below recommendations, Alaska Wildland Adventures reserves the right to adjust its Guest Health and Safety guidelines at any time, pursuant to the Center for Disease Control.
 Naturally, we all hope that current trends continue and that Covid concerns will continue to be minimized over time.
-These policies may be updated after April 15, 2023, based upon best practices recommended by the CDC at the time.
+These policies may be updated at any time, based upon best practices recommended by the CDC at the time.
 Thank you for periodically checking back on this page for updates relevant to your travels.

 Your Role for a Safe, Enjoyable Trip

 To safeguard your personal health along with the investment of time and money toward your vacation, AWA highly recommends qualifying travelers who are eligible for a Covid vaccine to be fully vaccinated and boosted by the time they arrive in Alaska.
 Properly fitted masks are still advisable during parts of the trip where social distancing may be limited, such as on board our touring vehicles and vessels, though masking is optional.

 If any guests become ill during any point of the trip or lodge stay, AWA staff will follow its guest care protocols based upon the unique needs of the situation.
 AWA may require guests feeling under the weather to be seen by nearest qualified medical professionals and cleared by a physician before returning to the trip; costs and additional arrangements of medical care while on trip are the responsibility of our guests.
 We highly recommend travel insurance.